intrawebs/Fuel-Cell-WP7/ReadMe.txt

 ﻿******* VERSION HISTORY *********

-V 1.0 commitID e75b97aa2a1e0b418a1b
+v 1.2 this commit
 a.
-Initial check in with some fixes, this version matches up exactly with what the "Readme Contents" below speak about
+Each object now tracks the player and shots at the player in different ways
+b.
+Lots of refactoring of objects

-V 1.1 this commit you are reading now
+V 1.1 commitID 699b20bb652ed31e92f4
 a.
 The fuel carrier now shoots (does Billboarding with SpriteBatch) via input from right thumbstick
 b.
 Re-Architected the code base a ton, using similar engine naming conentions that Epic Games did with Unreal Tournament.
 c.
 The code base no longer resembles what I detail in the "Readme Contents" below
 d.
 Going to keep running with this, see how it goes, need to improve management of particles/projectiles

+V 1.0 commitID e75b97aa2a1e0b418a1b
+a.
+Initial check in with some fixes, this version matches up exactly with what the "Readme Contents" below speak about